gardenlinux/gardenlinux/tests/README.md

     vm_size: Standard_D4_v4
     # hyperV generation to use.
 Possible values are 'V1' and 'V2'.
 Default is 'V1'
     hyper_v_generation: V1
+    # architecture to use.
+Possible values are 'x64' and 'Arm64'.
+Default is 'x64'
+    architecture: x64
     # enable accelerated networking for the VM on which the test runs (optional)
     accelerated_networking: false